pimoroni/unicorn-hat-hd/README.md

 curl https://get.pimoroni.com/unicornhathd | bash
 ```

 If you choose to download examples you'll find them in `/home/pi/Pimoroni/unicornhathd/`.
+To prototype and try out your code without having to deploy it onto a Raspberry Pi every time, you can use the [Unicorn HAT simulator](https://github.com/jayniz/unicorn-hat-sim) to run a mock Unicorn Hat on your computer.

 ### Manual install: